 Actions on Modernista Heritage City Council Programme Barcelona, posa’t guapa (Barcelona, get pretty)

 Daily 9am to 3.30pm.

-It is possible to purchase the entrance tickets online: www.palaumusica.cat or by telephone 902 475 485.
+It is possible to purchase the entrance tickets online: www.palaumusica.cat (with the code RUTAMOD22) or by telephone 902 475 485.

 Prices and discounts

 Discount of the Modernisme Route: 20% Discount on the guided visits

 Visits last approxiamtely 50 minutes.
 Tiquets sold at the shop Les Muses del Palau and at the concert hall ticket booth.

 Timetables may change or be altered by concert hall needs.